mlflow/mlflow/docs/source/llms/llm-evaluate/index.rst

 .. note::

-    When your input is a dictionary format tha represents request payload, it can also include the parameters like ``max_tokens``.
+    When your input is a dictionary format that represents request payload, it can also include the parameters like ``max_tokens``.
 If there are overlapping parameters in both the ``inference_params`` and the input data, the values in the ``inference_params`` will take precedence.

 Examples
 ********